guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

 Even for the 1 prey-task, one may feel that the 2 hunters independently could reach the prey.
 But, knowing the whereabouts of the partner, hunter can learn better herding techniques.

+### Results

+- Additional sensation from other agent is beneficial only if it is relevant and sufficient for learning, because may get lost due to insufficient sensation.
+(Independent may perform better)
+- Cooperation via learned policies or episodes speeds up learning, but no impact on asymptotic performance and added cost of communication.
+- Cooperative agents can reach highest level for joint tasks, something never achievable by independent agents.
+Though they start slow, they achieve greater results.

+> If cooperation is done intelligently, each agent can benefit from other agents’ instantaneous information, episodic experience, and learned knowledge.

 ### Conclusion

+* RL agents can learn cooperative behavior in a simulated social environment.
+Can be applied to cooperation among autonomous learning agents.
+* Cooperative RL agents can learn faster and converge sooner than independent agents via sharing learned policies or solution episodes.
+They can also broaden their sensation via mutual scouting, and can handle joint tasks via sensing other partners.
+*** Extra sensory information can interfere with learning, sharing knowledge or episodes comes with a communication cost, and it takes a larger state space to learn cooperative behavior for joint tasks.

+## Open Questions

+- Sensation must be selective.
+Heuristic used is that each hunter pays attention to the nearest prey or hunter.
+Can such selective sensation be learned?
+- Generalization techniques for reduction of state space and improved performance on complex and noisy tasks.
+- How can learning be more focused?
+It would take a long time if the prey was smart enough to know how to escape.
+- Cost of communication information can explode with slight increase in state space.
+Can agents learn to communicate?
+- Other cooperative methods?
+- Can homogenous agents learn to divide job or specialize differently?
+Can heterogenous agents (scouting agents vs. blind hunting agents) cooperate?